The Skin I Live In: Plot

-Freed from captivity, Vicente returns to his mother's dress shop.
-Tearfully, he tells his lesbian ex-colleague Cristina, whom Vicente had loved six years prior, of his kidnapping, forced sex change, and the murders.
-As his mother enters the room, Vicente quietly reveals his identity to her: "I am Vicente."
+Freed from captivity and the need to play along with Ledgard's whims, Vicente returns to his mother's dress shop for the first time since being kidnapped.
+Tearfully, he tells his lesbian ex-colleague Cristina (whom Vicente had loved six years prior) of his kidnapping, forced sex change, and the murders.
+As his mother enters the room, Vicente quietly reveals his identity to them: "I am Vicente."